MiamiOH-CSE274/03_Queue_Lab/README.md

 #### 3. What is one question that confused you about this exercise, or one piece of advice you would share with students next semester?
 	 I read on Stack Overflow that O(1) essentially means that an operation takes a consistent amount of time to complete, whereas O(n) means that the operation takes up time relative to the size of the set.
 If operations are happening in nano seconds, how to we determine if things are happening consistenly or relative to the size their set?
 I would assume you could determine it based on how you wrote the code.
-I'm pretty sure my add and remove functions take O(1) time but I am unsure.
+I'm pretty sure my add and remove functions take O(1) time but I am unsure about the functions in my code.

 #### 4. In Java you might write "class ArrayQueue extends Queue" ... how do you write the same thing in C++?